edhowland/vish/README.md

 Vish uses 2 special sigils : ':' and '%' and '~'.

-- : - Dereference a variable
+- Colon - ':'  Dereference a variable
-- % - Execute a block or a block saved in a variable.
+- Percent - '%' Execute a block or a block or lambda saved in a variable.
 - Tilde '~' Used to create an object/Dictionary
 ```
 var=100